Big Mac battle: McDonald's loses European Union trademark fight with Irish rival Supermac's

 After the regulator partially approved Supermac's request, McDonald's appealed to the EU court.

-“McDonald’s has not proved that the contested mark has been put to genuine use" in connection with chicken sandwiches, food made from poultry products or services associated with operating fast-food, drive-through or take-out restaurants, the court said, according to a press summary of its decision.
+“McDonald’s has not proved that the contested mark has been put to genuine use" in connection with chicken sandwiches, food made from poultry products or operating restaurants and drive-throughs and preparing take-out food, the court said, according to a press summary of its decision.

 Supermac's portrayed the decision as a David and Goliath-style victory.
 Managing Director Pat McDonagh accused McDonald’s of “trademark bullying to stifle competition."